-Our Comment: (1) Both the appellate court's ACORN decision, supra in Section II.H.2, and the Texas Supreme Court's Norwood decision, supra in Section II.H.1, affirmed the trial court's judgment denying ACORN's challenge to §§153.51(1) and (3), holding that they are reasonable procedures for establishing compliance with Section 50(g).
-(2) Do not be confused by the phrase "for a closed-end loan" in new §153.51(4); the Spanish language disclosure on the Finance Commission's webpage applies to HELOC loans as well.
+Our Comment: (1) Both the appellate court's ACORN decision, supra in Section II.H.2, and the Texas Supreme Court's Norwood decision, supra in Section II.H.1, affirmed the trial court's judgment denying ACORN's challenge to §§153.51(1) and (3), holding that they are reasonable procedures for establishing compliance with Section 50(g), (2) Do not be confused by the phrase "for a closed-end loan" in §153.51(4); the Spanish language disclosure on the Finance Commission's webpage applies to HELOC loans as well.
+For the English version of the disclosure on the Finance Commission's webpage, click here.
+For the Spanish version of the disclosure on the Finance Commission's webpage, click here.